-I am interested in the self-organisation of molecules in thin films for applications in organic optoelectronics, such as solar cells and light-emitting diodes (LEDs).
+I am interested in the self-organisation of molecules and new materials in thin films for applications in organic optoelectronics, such as solar cells and light-emitting diodes (LEDs).

 - molecular materials

 - Molecular opto-electronics.